johnwcowan/r7rs-work/R7RSHomePage.md

 The report on the small language was finalized on July 6, 2013.
 It is available [in PDF format](https://bitbucket.org/cowan/r7rs/src/draft-10/rnrs/r7rs.pdf) and as [LaTeX source code](https://bitbucket.org/cowan/r7rs/src/draft-10/spec).
 There are [errata](R7RSSmallErrata.md).

-A concise definition of the first partial edition of R7RS-large, known as the [Red Edition](RedEdition), is now available.
+A concise definition of the first partial edition of R7RS-large, known as the [Red Edition](RedEdition.md), is now available.
 It is a frozen copy of the Red Edition ballot plus the names of the libraries, which were passed by unanimous consent.
-The results, which are now final, can be seen at [http://tinyurl.com/wg2-red-results](http://tinyurl.com/wg2-red-results).
 A single physical document is in preparation.

 For R7RS-small implementations, see [ImplementationSupport](ImplementationSupport.md).
 [Larceny](http://larcenists.org) includes all the SRFIs of the Red Edition, though they are not yet available under their standardized names.
 Other implementations will hopefully follow.